spietras/studia/inż/6/IUM/eShopping/README.md

 # How it works

-Server stores two models that predicts if given user would buy given product at given discount.
+Server stores two models that predict if given user would buy given product at given discount.

 Client logs in as some user and chooses some product.
 Server polls the model the user is assigned to with series of discounts and responds with the lowest one that got a positive response from the model.